techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-7.md

 ---

-## Part A — Function Challenges & Barrel Jumper Extension
+## Part A — Function Challenges

 ### What We Explored
-1. **Static Function:**
-   A short function that performs a single action when called, for example flashing an icon or showing a message.
-   → *Helps remove repeated code.*

-2. **Function with Parameter:**
-   A reusable version that accepts an **input**, such as the number of flashes or the level to show.
+1. **Simple Function** — a short reusable block (e.g. flash an icon, play a tone).
+   → *Shows how to avoid repeating the same code.*

+2. **Function with Parameter** — takes input, such as how many times to flash or which icon to show.
-   → *Same code, flexible results.*
+   → *Same recipe, flexible results.*

-3. **Function with Return Value:**
+3. **Function with Return Value** — calculates something and gives the answer back (e.g. add two numbers).
-   A more advanced example where the function works out an answer (for example adding two numbers) and **returns** it to be used later.
-   → *Used to pass information back into the program.*

-4. **Applying It in Games:**
-   In *Advanced Barrel Jumper*, we used a function to display a “Level Up” message whenever the score reached a multiple of 5.
-   The function could also play a short tone or slow down the barrel briefly before restarting the game loop.
+   → *Lets other parts of the code use the result.*

+4. **Combining Functions** — several small helpers can work together, like one that displays a message and another that plays a sound.
+   → *Builds the habit of modular thinking.*

-> 💡 *Functions keep your code neat — write once, use many times!*
+> 💡 *Functions are like reusable tools — once built, you can use them in any project.*

 ### Try These Mini-Challenges
 - Make a function `flash(times)` that blinks an icon a chosen number of times.
-- Create a function `showLevel(level)` that prints the level number and plays a sound.
+- Create a function `showMessage(text)` that scrolls a message.
-- Modify the Barrel Jumper project so that the level-up rule changes automatically (for example, every 3 points).
-- Prevent the game from becoming *too fast* by adding a minimum delay in your loop.
+- Write a function `addNumbers(a, b)` that returns their sum and shows it.
+- Combine two functions: one plays a tone, one flashes a light — call both together for an alert effect.

 ---